Buldak Ramen: Description

 Buldak ramen is considered one of the spiciest brands of instant noodles available in the Korean market, with the original packet having 4,404 Scoville units.
 It is a type of 'stir-fried' dry noodle: after boiling, the noodles are drained, and mixed with a spicy sauce and a topping.
 The product became famous due to the Fire Noodle Challenge, a viral social media challenge where people film themselves eating the sauce pack or bowl of noodles.

-Hot Chicken Flavor Ramen is Samyang Foods' best-selling product.
+Buldak Ramen is Samyang Foods' best-selling product.
 4 billion cumulative sales were reached in August 2022, and the brand attained monthly sales of 6 to 7 billion won the following year (5.1 to 5.9 million United States dollars).
 From the second half of 2016, as exports of this product increased, they became the company's best-seller.
 In 2017, the Buldak range accounted for more than 85% of Samyang Food's total exports and 55% of total sales.
 In 2016, when Buldak-bokkeummyeon began to be sold in earnest, Samyang Foods' sales grew 23.5% to 359.3 billion won, followed by a double-digit growth rate in 2017 with a sales of 450 billion won (estimated value).
 For this reason, Samyang Foods received the '100 Million Dollar Export Tower' at the "54th Trade Day 2017" event.

 The mascot of the Hot Chicken Flavor Ramen series is a chicken named "Hochi".
+In 5 June 2026, Samyang announced the replacement of Hochi with a new mascot, "Peppo".